apitoolkit/apitoolkit-landing/content/blog/how-to-generate-swagger-docs-from-your-live-traffic-with-apitoolkit/index.md

 Follow this instruction to generate swagger documentation from your live traffic using APItoolkit.
 In this article I will be using flask for the process
 ### Prerequisites

 1. Create an account with APItoolkit.
-If you do not have an account use [this link](#) to create or login into your account.
+If you do not have an account use [this link](https://app.apitoolkit.io/) to create or login into your account.
 2. Connect your API to APItoolkit.
-Read more on how to do this [here](#).

 ### General overview on how to generate swagger docs from live traffic using APItoolki.